sharathmuthu6/user-repo-details/README.md

 3. Run the app `npm start`
 4. Open the browser and enter `http://localhost:3000`
 5. Enter a Github username and click on Submit button.

+Testing:

+Execute the command `npm test` to Unit test the application.